Dish Nation: Season 9

 Sherri Shepherd was scheduled to join the program as a co-host for the new season.

 Season 10

 Porsha Williams left after 8 years on the show.

 Seasons 11–13

 Heidi Hamilton and Frank Kramer left Dish Nation after 10 years.
 Chuey Martinez no longer co-host but still with the show as a correspondent.

 Tanner Thomason was promoted as co-host for season 11.

 Sherri Shepherd left the show to focus on her talk show, Sherri.
+Her final Dish Nation months she was in limited episodes due to her talk show.

 In January 2023, it was renewed for a 12th season, In addition, Tamar Braxton and Jessie Woo joined the show as co-hosts.
 The show was subsequently renewed for a thirteenth season, which was announced to be its last in January 2025.
 The final episode aired on September 12, 2025.

 Side Dish

-A live show hosted by HeadKrack, Tanner Thomason and Claudia Jordan titled Side Dish premiered on July 22, 2024, featuring weekly episodes airing through Dish Nations YouTube channel.
+A live show hosted by HeadKrack, Tanner Thomason and Claudia Jordan titled Side Dish premiered on July 22, 2024, featuring weekly episodes airing on Fox Soul and through Dish Nations YouTube channel.